There’s got to be a list somewhere about the best burgers in Dubai, right? I mean, I’ve seen so many, but none of them match my favorites.

 Burgers.
 Who doesn’t love them?
 There are two kinds of people; one, who prefer their burgers messy and loaded with almost every ingredient available (read: me), and the others, who are perfectly okay with burgers stuffed with the appropriate number.
-Continue reading “The Best Burgers in Town”→
+Continue reading “The Best Burgers in Dubai”→

 I’ve been so busy lately that I’ve barely had time to catch up with my social media handles and blog posts.
 Hopefully, I’ll be posting more than before, keeping myself balanced with at least 2 posts a week.
 Continue reading “Zomato Meetup Serendipity 3”→